microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 The IoT DevKit records your voice then posts an HTTP request to trigger Azure Functions.
 Azure Functions calls the cognitive service speech translator API to do the translation.
 After Azure Functions gets the translation text, it sends a C2D message to the device.
 Then the translation is displayed on the screen.

-## Change device ID

-The default device ID registered in Azure IoT Hub is **AZ3166**.
-If you want to modify it, follow [instructions here](https://microsoft.github.io/azure-iot-developer-kit/docs/customize-device-id/).

 ## Problems and feedback

 If you encounter problems, refer to [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/) or reach out to us from the following channels: